mattiaswickberg/1dv600-lab/Documentation/IterationPlans.md

 The functionality to add a new book into the library systam database is a primary one of course.
 The API for this functionality specifies that the client will send a reqest with a json object to the server.
 This json object will on the server side be sent from books.js to the AddBookResource method, which in turn will fetch the current list of books, convert these into json format - functionality that is already in place from the GetBooksResource method - and add in the new book into this list.
 The book list will then be converted back into xml format - also in place from earlier stages of development, and write the expanded book list back to the file books.xml

 ### Test plan
 In this iteration I want to make two manual test cases: One adding a new book with all fields filled out, and one adding a new book with no title or author given.
 The first should result in a book being added, but the second should not (title at least should be mandatory, though author could be implemented to setting a default of unknown if none is provided).

 ### Unit tests
-Two unit tests should be implemented, one to check that AddBookResource actually creates a book with the correct id, and one to check that no book is created if input lacks title.
+Two unit tests should be implemented, one to check that AddBookResource checks that book data is valid, and one to check that if id is already taken, AddBooksResorce responds with a message indicating that.

 ## Iteration #3